-- 5.1 If there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm because of bullying, the Academy will consult and refer such instances immediately to the Designated Safeguarding Lead (DSL) in that Academy.
-Please refer to SW5 Safeguarding and Child Protection (Promoting the Welfare of Students and Vulnerable Adults) Policy. - 5.2 Even when safeguarding is not an issue, the Academy DSL may consult and work with external agencies to support students who are being bullied, or are involved in bullying behaviour. - 5.3 Peer on peer abuse can take many different forms, including serious bullying (including cyber-bullying, homophobic and transphobic bullying).
-In the event that bullying behaviour becomes abuse, the Academy's Designated Safeguarding Lead will be involved in supporting all involved parties.
-Please refer to SW5 Safeguarding and Child Protection (Promoting the Welfare of Students and Vulnerable Adults) Policy.
+- 5.1 If there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm because of bullying, staff will consult and refer such instances immediately to the setting's Designated Safeguarding Lead (DSL), or a member of the safeguarding team.
+Please refer to SW5 Safeguarding and Child Protection Policy. - 5.2 Even when safeguarding is not an issue, the setting's safeguarding team may consult and work with external agencies to support pupils who are being bullied, or are involved in bullying behaviour.

+5.3 Child-on-child abuse can take many different forms, including serious bullying (including cyber-bullying, homophobic and transphobic bullying).
+In the event that bullying behaviour becomes abusive, the setting's safeguarding team will be involved in supporting all involved parties.
+Please refer to SW5 Safeguarding and Child Protection Policy.